Paul Sharits: Works

 Sharits' works of the 1960s, when he received the widest acclaim, included influential "flicker" films such as Ray Gun Virus, Piece Mandala/End War, N:O:T:H:I:N:G, T,O,U,C,H,I,N,G (featuring poet David Franks), and S:TREAM:S:S:ECTION:S:ECTION:S:S:ECTIONED.
 His works of the 70s were among the forerunners of contemporary installation art.
 Themes of violence permeate his work.
 His work has been preserved by Anthology Film Archives and is distributed by The Film-Makers' Cooperative and Canyon Cinema.

+Sharits's films were later included in MindFrames: Media Study at Buffalo 1973–1990, shown at ZKM in Karlsruhe in 2006, which examined the University at Buffalo's Media Study program and its artists.
+ZKM's publication presented his films alongside works by James Blue, Tony Conrad, Hollis Frampton, Gerald O'Grady, Steina and Woody Vasulka, and Peter Weibel.
+The exhibition placed his films within a broader account of experimental film, video, and media practice at Buffalo.

 Death

 In the late 1980s, Sharits was shot in his stomach at a local bar.
 He claimed the incident to have been an accident, for he was mistaken for someone else.
 He later experienced bouts of depression trying to recuperate from his wound, as well as having broken up with a designer named Laurie.
 Sharits later died silently in 1993, in Buffalo, New York, noted to be the same death place as his film colleagues, James Blue and Hollis Frampton, in a eulogy by former director of George Eastman House, Anthony Bannon.